cp2k/cp2k/docs/getting-started/spack.md

 spack install cp2k +cuda cuda_arch=80 ^dbcsr ~cuda
 ```

 Another example, is the choice of vendor libraries.
-In odert to use Intel oneAPI MKL, it can be specified as a dependency:
+In order to use Intel oneAPI MKL, it can be specified as a dependency:

 ```bash
 spack install cp2k ^intel-oneapi-mkl +cluster